 How do you master resistance training 101 as a beginner?
 To excel at resistance training, perfect the training principles, and avoid big mistakes.
-There are some things that beginners must know to grow muscle, burn fat, and avoid plateaus.
+Beginners must know certain things to add muscle, burn fat, and avoid plateaus.
 Not all mistakes are fatal.
-After all, to error is human.
+After all, making mistakes is human.
 Here is a list of the 5 things you cannot afford to mess up:

 To graduate from resistance training 101, you must know your one-repetition max (1rpm).

 The 1rpm influences almost every lift you perform in resistance training.
 It determines the sets, reps, and weight.
 To stimulate muscle growth, you must engage the glycolytic energy pathway.
 This energy pathway provides the body with glucose, an intermediate form of energy—the body stores glucose right in the muscle cell.

 Your muscles grow larger to support the need for more glucose.
 Thus, performing 8 to 12 repetitions of each exercise with a one-minute rest time becomes important.
 The weight required to lift with this number of repetitions is 70% to 75% of your 1rpm.

 The 1rpm also correlates closely to muscle size.
 As you get stronger, your muscles get bigger.
 Besides increasing muscle size, you also increase functional strength, which differs from mechanical strength.
 Functional strength allows you to perform natural activities and sports better.

 You should know your 1rpm on the major lifts (bench press, deadlift, squat, military press, and back row).
 Finally, test your 1rpm every 4 to 6 weeks because it changes as the body adapts to resistance training.
 Use progressive overload with resistance training to stay one step ahead of your body.
 Bodybuilders know how to build muscle through a diet and workout program.